WASdev/tool.lars/README.md

  * [Installing LARS] (doc/INSTALL.md)
  * [Using `larsClient`] (doc/LARSCLIENT.md)

+For documentation on how to configure a WebSphere Liberty server to use a LARS repository, please see the WebSphere Liberty Knowledge Center
+ * [Configuring installUtility to install from a LARS server] (https://www-01.ibm.com/support/knowledgecenter/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/twlp_config_installutility.html)

 ## Getting started

 If you don't wish to build LARS from source, follow the [Installing LARS]